Zakintaliban/ilmatrix/README.md

 - GROQ_MODEL: Groq model id (default set in code)
 - PORT: Server port (default: 8787)
 - MATERIAL_CLAMP: Max characters of materials included per request (default 100000).
 Increase for better recall (higher cost), decrease to save tokens.

+- MATERIAL_TTL_MINUTES: Minutes to keep uploaded materials before auto-deletion (default 60).
+A background cleaner periodically removes old .txt material files from the uploads folder.
+See [src/routes.ts](src/routes.ts).

+## Storage & retention

+- What’s stored:
+  - The app extracts text from your uploaded files (PDF/DOCX/PPTX/Images/TXT) and stores only the extracted text as uploads/&lt;materialId&gt;.txt.
+Originals are not saved.
+- Size limits:
+  - 10 MB total per material (enforced at upload/append).
+- Auto delete (TTL):
+  - A background cleaner deletes material .txt files older than MATERIAL_TTL_MINUTES (default 60).
+This runs at intervals and is designed to be resilient.
+Implemented in [src/routes.ts](src/routes.ts).
+- Persistence on PaaS:
+  - If you deploy to platforms with ephemeral disks, data may vanish on redeploy.
+Use a persistent volume/path if you need durability, or rely on the default TTL cleaner to avoid storage growth.

 ## API